Natural Language Processing profiles

 Logic for processing search strings

 Shoppers are not experts in formulating the search query that can yield the desired search results to them.
-They are often unaware of the ideal search terms to use to find products or services at the storefront.
-Using Natural Language Processing, the Query service is able to parse plain-language search terms and discern what shoppers are trying to find.
+They are often unaware of the ideal search terms used to find products or services at the storefront.
+Using Natural Language Processing, the Query service can parse plain-language search terms and discern what shoppers are trying to find.
 It modifies the search term at runtime to fetch the desired search results to the shoppers.
 The search term processing logic of the Query service is described with the help of the following examples.
 Each example consists of an example search term and the search term processing logic that the Query service uses to process the search term and fetch the desired search results at the storefront.

 "white shirt girls"